 Knowing how to differentiate between fixed and variable costs goes a long way in helping your establishment track restaurant monthly expenses.

-Variable costs are those “irregular” expenses associated with operating a restaurant.
-Unlike more regular costs (we’ll get to those in a minute), variable costs include anything from specialized marketing campaigns to food, utilities, and other hard to predict expenses.
+Restaurant variable costs are those “irregular” expenses associated with operating a restaurant.
+Unlike more regular costs (we’ll get to those in a minute), variable costs include anything from specialized marketing campaigns to food, utilities, and other hard-to-predict expenses.
 Given the impact of inflation (to cite just one factor), it’s easy to see how buying food for your menu can vary month to month – or even week to week in some instances!